-Free Disney Dining Plan is a Walt Disney World promotion that is usually a great vacation package discount.
-Here, we’ll cover deal info, tips for booking, the Visa ‘second wave’ of 2019 Free Dining, early 2020 rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
-(Last updated May 2, 2019.)
+Free Disney Dining Plan is a Walt Disney World deal that’s often a great vacation package discount.
+Here, we’ll cover promotion info, tips for booking, remaining 2019 Free Dining dates, 2020 bounceback dates, rumors, and answers to frequently asked questions including whether Free Dining is “worth it.”
+(Last updated August 1, 2019.)

-Beyond that, there aren’t any credible rumors about 2020 Free Dining release or travel dates.
-It’s simply too early for specifics.
+Beyond that, there aren’t any credible rumors about 2020 Free Dining release or travel dates for the general public.
+The bounceback and UK dates are useful to a degree, but those almost always differ from what the U.S. general public receives.
 Speculating a bit, we’d expect earlier travel dates once again, akin to the 2019 promo.
 We’d also anticipate more exclusions in terms of resorts and room categories.

 Speaking of which, other important details, exclusions, and restrictions are as follows in our Free Dining FAQ below.
 Free Dining is Walt Disney World’s most complicated promotions, and can be a huge headache to book.
 Between limited availability and navigating a seas of rules and restrictions, it’s easy to make mistakes.